niklas-wortmann/ngx-pact/README.md

 This Angular Schematic supports you in setting up pact for your projects and therefore do Consumer-Driven Contract Testing for your application.

+This Schematic supports `karma` as well as `jest` based angular projects.

 ## How to use

 ### Add the schematics to your project